 He hypothesized that the genes playing a pivotal role in the function of ES Cells could induce an embryonic state in adult cells.
 But how many are the genes?
 The human has 20 - 25 thousand genes.
 Yamanaka researched and found 24 genes which were important for the characteristic protein of human ES Cells, and then used retroviruses to deliver all 24 genes into mouse fibroblasts, and the fibroblasts were able to propagate indefinitely.
 These iPS Cells were pluripotent like ES Cells.

 Yamanaka removed one factor at a time from the 24 factors to identify the necessary genes for reprogramming and by this process he identified 4 factors -- Oct3/4, Sox2m, Klf4 and c-Myc - named the "Yamanaka Factors", and Later he found c-Myc was not needed for reprogramming, but without c-Myc the process took longer and was inefficient.
+He was awarded the Nobel Prize for Physiology or Medicine in 2012 with John Gurdon (above mentioned) for the discovery that mature cells can be converted to stem cells.
+And in 2013 he was awarded the $3 million Breakthrough Prize in Life Sciences for his work.

 A strong concern of the iPS researchers was if iPS Cell differentiation caused cancerous cells.
 But this issue has almost been resolved completely through rigorous study.
 And many clinical human applications are now carried out in Japan.
 For example, in 2014 retina transplantation by iPS Cells was successfully carried out for age-related macular degeneration.
 And cells did not differentiate into cancer cells.
 In my next page, I write more about these applications.